ivpshu/Saliency-Tree-A-Novel-Saliency-Detection-Framework/README.md

 * 3  Run the code

 >>(1)For Windows
 Please first use the source code of [2] (Note that you need to use the file "im2ucm.m" in the folder ST_win\ to replace the corresponding original file in the source code [2], to generate the same results in [1].
-We use a resizing factor of 0.5 for speedup.), to generate the Matlab mat file for ultrametric contour map (UCM).
-Then please put your image file into the folder ST_win\data\image\, and the mat file for UCM into the folder ST_win\data\ucm2\, and run 'demo.m'.
+We use a resizing factor of 0.5 for speedup.), to generate the Matlab mat file for ultrametric contour map (UCM).Then please put your image file into the folder ST_win\data\image\, and the mat file for UCM into the folder ST_win\data\ucm2\, and run 'demo.m'.

-(2)For Linux
+>>(2)For Linux
 Please put your image file into the folder ST_linux\data\image\, and run 'demo.m'.
 The mat file for UCM will be automatically generated.

-* 4  The generated saliency map is with the filename of **_ST.png

-For any questions, please contact Zhi Liu.
+* 4  The generated saliency map is with the filename of **_ST.png For any questions, please contact Zhi Liu.